SamMatthews96/improved-job-filter/README.md

 * https://www.monster.com/
 * https://www.cv-library.co.uk/

+Installation
+While this is currently a work in progress and not deployed to the google marketplace, this extension can still be used by doing the following:
+* Install Google Chrome, Node and NPM if not done so already
+* Clone/Download this repository
+* Navigate to the project's folder in the command line
+* type "npm install" and enter, then wait for the required modules to install
+* type "npm run build" and enter.
+Wait for the build to finish.
+In the project folder, a dist folder should have been created in the root of the project.
+Make a note of where the dist folder is
+* Open Google Chrome and navigate to your extensions.
+Either click the triple dots in the top right corner and go to Extensions > Manage Extensions, or simply enter "chrome://extensions" in the brower search bar.
+* Enable Developer mode in the top right of the window
+* Click "Load unpacked" in the top left of the window.
+* Navigate to the location of the dist folder that was previously created and select that folder.
+You should now see improved-job-filter
+* The extension should now be successfully installed.

 Bugs, features in development, and ideas:
 * right now the filter can accept spaces, which don't work with the current filter-by-word logic
 * add support for other websites